Residential New Construction

 - Less energy use and overall savings

-- An ENERGY STAR certified home can help you save about $200 to $400 a year on utility bills.
+- These homes can help you save about $200 to $400 a year on utility bills.

 There are different levels of energy efficiency when building new homes:

-New Jersey ENERGY STAR Homes (Tier 2) meets the EPA's version 3.0 requirements, which means these homes are 20-25% more energy efficient than traditionally built homes and meet all EPA ENERGY STAR Homes standards.
+New Jersey ENERGY STAR Homes (Tier 2) meets the EPA's version 3.0 requirements, which means these homes are estimated to be 20-25% more energy efficient than traditionally built homes and meet all EPA ENERGY STAR Homes standards.

 If you are not building a new home or not doing full gut rehab on your home, please visit Home Performance with ENERGY STAR to make your existing home more energy efficient.